grzenow4/PARSR/README.md

 # How to run the app
 Clone the repository on vm101.
-Everywhere, switch st124 to st<your number>.
+Everywhere, switch st124 to st{your number}

 Execute the following commands:
 ```